arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/three/index.md

 First step after confirming node state is the check the node object itself.
 To check further into the node let's run a describe node and check for any signals pointing us more towards the problem.

+First step after confirming node state is the check the node object itself.
+To check further into the node let's run a describe node and check for any signals pointing us more towards the problem.

 :::info
 **Note:** We have modified the describe command so it will output node Conditions, Allocated resources, and Events to minimize the output.
 Let's go through one at a time.
+**Note:** We have modified the describe command so it will output node Conditions, Allocated resources, and Events to minimize the output.
+Let's go through one at a time.
 :::

+First let's check the output for Node Conditions.
+This is where we can see statuses for each for the conditions.
+Towards the right-end under Reason and Message, we can see the reason for the _Unknown_ status is due to Kubelet stop posting node status.

 First let's check the output for Node Conditions.
 This is where we can see statuses for each for the conditions.
 Towards the right-end under Reason and Message, we can see the reason for the _Unknown_ status is due to Kubelet stop posting node status.